|Nutrition Facts (per serving)|

 Gather the ingredients.

-Heat the oil in a large Dutch oven or other heavy-duty pot on medium-high heat.
-When the oil shimmers, add the ribs, in batches if necessary to avoid crowding the pan, and sear on all sides until deep golden brown, about 15 minutes.
+Heat the oil in a large Dutch oven or other heavy-duty pot on medium heat.
+When the oil shimmers, add the ribs, in batches if necessary to avoid crowding the pan, and sear on all sides until golden brown, about 15 minutes.

 Transfer the ribs to a large serving bowl.
-Pour the broth into a gravy separator, and discard the excess fat.
+Pour the broth into a gravy separator.
+Discard the excess fat.
 Adjust the seasoning of the remaining liquid with salt and pepper to taste.

 Pour the liquid over the short ribs, garnish with fresh thyme leaves, and serve.